krai777/SMD2PMF/README.md

 # SMD2PMF
-This project will help to calculate Potential Mean Force (PMF) having Steered Molecular dynamics (SMD) simulation trajectories
+This project will help to calculate Potential Mean Force (PMF) from Steered Molecular dynamics (SMD) simulation trajectories